 How To Wear Chukka Boots

-Traditionally made from unlined suede calfskin on a thin sole, chukka boots today come in a wide range of fabrics and colours.
-Whatever you opt for, it’s a style of boot that sits comfortably in modern wardrobes and is versatile enough to be worn to the office and the pub.
+Traditionally made from unlined suede calfskin on a thin sole, chukka boots today come in all manner of fabrics and colours.
+Whatever you opt for, it’s a style of boot that sits comfortably in modern wardrobes, versatile enough to be worn to the office and the pub.
 They’re one of the best boots to wear with jeans, but you can also play on the style’s upper class heritage.

 “They are known mainly as a smart-casual crossover, but it does depend on the leather.
 A light suede can create a very different feel from a highly polished black version,” says Little.
 “They tend to look best with a narrow trouser leg, either kinked on the shoe, or nowadays, more likely an inch or so above the boot.”

 Chukka boots are most commonly found in shades of brown, but if you want to avoid looking like a pre-Meg Prince Harry, dodge light-coloured trousers.
 To avoid all connotations of horsing around, the boots pair best with knitwear and casual trousers, says Philip Goodwin, men’s footwear buyer for John Lewis.

 “Chukkas look equally good with jeans or chinos, and more formal versions help dress down a suit for a more relaxed look,” he says.

-If styling them up, stick to darker hues and avoid contrast colour soles where possible.
+Want to style them up?
+Stick to darker hues and avoid contrast colour soles where possible.
 “Black suede desert boots look good with a simple flat-fronted pair of trousers, a little flash of sock and a button-up shirt,” adds James Datlen, a men’s buyer for footwear retailer Schuh.
 “For more casual, day-to-day wear, you can go with some selvedge denim or a pair of Dockers Alpha.
-A crew neck sweatshirt works well, [too].”
+A crew neck sweatshirt works well, too.”

 The Best Brands For Chukka Boots